OctoPrint/OctoPrint/docs/api/fileops.rst

      * ``profile.*``: Override parameters, the ``profile.`` prefix will be stripped and the matching profile key will be overridden with the supplied value.
 Use this if you want to specify things that change often like a different temperature, filament diameter or infill percentage.
 Profile keys are slicer specific.
+     * ``select``: Optional, if set to ``true`` the file be selected for printing right after the slicing has finished.
+If the printer is not operational or already printing when this parameter is present and set to ``true``, the request will fail with a response of ``409 Conflict``
+     * ``print``: Optional, if set to ``true`` the file be selected and start printing right after the slicing has finished.
+       If the printer is not operational or already printing when this parameter is present and set to ``true``, the request will fail with a response of ``409 Conflict``.
+Note that if this parameter is set, the parameter ``select`` does not need to be set, it is automatically assumed to be ``true`` too, otherwise no printing would be possible.

      If consecutive slicing calls are made targeting the same GCODE filename (that also holds true if the default is used), the slicing job already running in the background will be cancelled before the new one is started.
+Note that this will also mean that if it was supposed to be directly selected and start printing after the slicing finished, this will not take place anymore and whether this will happen with the new sliced file depends entirely on the new request!

    Upon success, a status code of :http:statuscode:`204` and an empty body is returned, unless specified otherwise.